SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSTicket/SetHasAttachment.md

 so.topic: reference
 ---

-Boolean indicating if this ticket has one or more attachments.
+Bool indicating if this ticket has one or more attachments.

 **Parameter:**
  - **hasAttachment** Bool